-At September 28, 2013, the Company had a European medium-term note program, which allows the Company to issue various types of debt instruments such as fixed or floating rate notes, U.S. dollar or foreign currency denominated notes, redeemable notes and index linked or dual currency notes.
+At September 27, 2014, the Company had a European medium-term note program, which allows the Company to issue various types of debt instruments such as fixed or floating rate notes, U.S. dollar or foreign currency denominated notes, redeemable notes and index linked or dual currency notes.
 Capacity under the program is \$4.0 billion, subject to market conditions and other factors impacting our borrowing capacity.
 Capacity under the program replenishes as outstanding debt under the program is repaid.
-The Company had no outstanding borrowings under the program at September 28, 2013.
+The Company had no outstanding borrowings under the program at September 27, 2014.

-Other Foreign Currency Denominated Debt
+Foreign Currency Denominated Debt

-In July 2012, the Company refinanced CAD 328 million (\$318 million) borrowed in connection with the acquisition of Club Penguin Entertainment, Inc. in July 2007.
-This borrowing bears interest at the Canadian Dealer Offered Rate plus 0.83% (2.11% at September 28, 2013) and matures in 2017.
+At September 27, 2014, the Company had CAD 328 million (\$294 million) of debt outstanding, which was borrowed in connection with the acquisition of Club Penguin Entertainment, Inc. in July 2007.
+This borrowing bears interest at the Canadian Dealer Offered Rate plus 0.83% (2.10% at September 27, 2014) and matures in 2017.